tbenthompson/anti_forgetful/README.md

 Once you're done playing with the instance, just go to the terminal where you ran `anti_forgetful` and hit Ctrl-C. It'll kill the Jupyter Lab process and then disconnect and shutdown the instance.
 The instance will not be terminated, so you can launch it again later without losing data.

-# So how do I write on of these configuration files!
+# So how do I write one of these configuration files?

 The configuration is specified as a Python file: